brycebaril/through2-map/README.md

 For when through2 is just too verbose :wink:

 Note you will **NOT** be able to skip chunks.
 This is intended for modification only.
 If you want filter the stream content, use either `through2` or `through2-filter`.
+This transform also does not have a `flush` function.

 **IMPORTANT:** If you return `null` from your function, the stream will end there.